MrErenK/AccurateBlockPlacement-Reborn/README.md

 # Accurate Block Placement

-A simple fabric mod for Minecraft which causes players to place a blocks based on what they are looking at rather than a timer.
+A simple fabric mod for Minecraft which causes players to place blocks based on what they are looking at rather than a timer.

 ## Installation